White House struggles to answer GOP questions on Capitol Hill

 - The back-to-back controversies threatened to further erode the credibility of the White House

+"It's crazy," another senator whispered after giving a more diplomatic response about how lawmakers were handling the overwhelming pace of seemingly daily bombshell news developments.
+"Just crazy."

-Washington (CNN)The White House spent Tuesday trying to push back against reports of President Donald Trump revealing classified information to Russians, dispatching high-ranking administration officials to try and to contain the fallout consuming the administration.
+On Monday, The Washington Post reported he shared highly classified intelligence with Russian officials.
+A day later, the White House sought to push back against those reports, dispatching high-ranking administration officials to try containing the fallout.

-Before dinnertime, the subject had changed in Washington.
+Before dinnertime on Tuesday, the subject in Washington had changed yet again.
 But Trump's advisers could hardly call it a success, with the West Wing suddenly grappling with another firestorm: Whether the President asked FBI Director James Comey to close the investigation into former national security adviser Michael Flynn.

 The back-to-back controversies threatened to further erode the credibility of the White House, which was already diminishing.
 The prospect of more drama -- Comey being called to testify, along with confirmation hearings for a new FBI director -- could fill the air for weeks or months.